-This project has been put together by Danya Ruttenberg.
+This project was put together by Rabbi Danya Ruttenberg.
 Send me email here.

 Great idea!(sorry many spelling mistakes)